 - 1. Entry Process - a.
-Entries can only be made online via the Fair's website beginning 9:00 AM April 1, 2024 thru 11:59 PM June 1, 2024. - b.
-By submitting an entry, the exhibitors and their agents, parents and leaders acknowledge and agree that they: - 1) Understand and have read these rules; and - 2) Agree to abide by them; and - 3) Certify that all information on the entry form is true and accurate; and - 4) Agree to comply with the Fair's decision regarding any alleged violation of these rules. - c.
+Entries can only be made online via the Fair's website beginning 9:00 AM April 1, 2025 thru 11:59 PM June 1, 2025. - b.
+By submitting an entry, the exhibitors and their agents, parents and leaders acknowledge and agree that they: - i.
+Understand and have read these rules; and - ii.
+Agree to abide by them; and - iii.
+Certify that all information on the entry form is true and accurate; and - iv.
+Agree to comply with the Fair's decision regarding any alleged violation of these rules. - c.
 Exhibitors are responsible for obtaining entry information & rules from the Fair and submit the entry and any required fees by the closing date as specified in these rules. - d.
 No entry will be accepted after the closing date for entries. - e.
-Requests for refunds must be made in writing to the Fair.
+Please contact the Fair Office for questions regarding refunds.
+Refunds may only be made on the basis of sickness, accident, or death, cancellation of a class or return of entries for lack of exhibit space.
+Refunds are not granted past July 1.